 - A Balance Sheet (this is also sometimes known as a ‘Statement of Financial Position’)

 - Footnotes explaining any company director transactions.

 Companies using FRS 105 must also file their Balance Sheet and the footnotes explaining director transactions with Companies House.

 FRS 105 in FreeAgent

 Companies that meet HMRC’s definition of a micro-entity can use the Final Accounts report in FreeAgent to help prepare their accounts in order to submit them to both HMRC and to Companies House.
-The report is automatically populated with data automatically based on the transactions that you enter throughout the year.
+The report is populated with data automatically based on the transactions that you enter throughout the year.